Malcolm Tomlinson: Canada: 1969–2016

-Tomlinson subsequently moved to Toronto in March 1969 with his former colleague from Jeff Curtis & The Flames, guitarist Louis McKelvey (born Louis Campbell McKelvey, 31 October 1943, Killorglin, County Kerry, Republic of Ireland).
+Tomlinson subsequently moved to Toronto in March 1969 with his former colleague from Jeff Curtis & The Flames, guitarist Louis McKelvey (born Louis Campbell McKelvey, 31 October 1943, Killorglin, County Kerry, Ireland).
 The pair formed the group, Milkwood, which appeared at the Toronto Rock and Roll Revival concert on 13 September 1969.
 The band also recorded an unreleased LP for Polydor Records with Jerry Ragovoy producing.
 The pair also appeared on an unreleased LP by Toronto singer Jay Telfer while Tomlinson guested on Life's eponymous album for Polydor Records.
 The pair then formed a new band, Damage, but this was short-lived and during the early 1970s, Tomlinson played in a succession of local bands, including Syrinx, and a latter day version of Elektra band, Rhinoceros.

 In 1973, Tomlinson appeared on Bill King's album Goodbye Superdad and John Mills Cockell's Heartbeat.
 He then joined Rick James' original Stone City Band and appeared on an LP that was never released.
 He later recorded with the band Bearfoot and then formed the Malcolm Tomlinson Band.
 The group recorded two albums in 1977 and 1979 for A&M Records and opened for the Average White Band and Meatloaf.

 On 2 June 2007, Tomlinson was behind the kit for a one-off reunion of the seminal 1960s Toronto band Kensington Market.
 He also doubled up to play with Luke & The Apostles.

 He was most recently active with The Malcolm Tomlinson Band, which included Gerry Markman – guitar (The Sensations), Steve Hunter – keyboard (M/D Hair & Rocky Horror Show) and Glenn Olive – bass, and recently contributed to an LP by the Cameo Blues Band.

 Tomlinson died aged 69 in Toronto, Ontario, Canada on 2 April 2016.